mbokulic/notes/data_science/feature_engineering.md

 - number of apartments within 500m

 **Use Lat and Lon directly.** A decision tree can find splits within those, but you might have to rotate the coordinate system.
 Not sure how you pick the angle... treat it as a hyperparameter?

+## features based on statistics and distance

+This I can only explain on examples.

+Statistics examples:

+- aggregations for the city a user comes from: number of users visiting from this city, median basket size for the user from that city, etc
+- page visits and ads: max and min price of an ad for the page visited by users, SD of prices, most visited page

+Distance / neighbors: use when we do not have explicit grouping.
+Most natural example is physical location (described elsewhere), but you can create your own distance space.
+For example, users similar to their purchase history.
+Examples:

+- mean target of 10 / 20 / N closest neighbors
+- mean distance to 10 closest neighbors, or neighbors with target 1 or 0

+## matrix factorization techniques

+Techniques such as: SVD, PCA, truncated SVD (for sparse matrices), non-negative matrix factorization (NMF) good for count data and for tree-based models

+Be careful to use the same transformation on the test as you used on train

+I do not have a good source for this, will need to find it.

+t-SNE is a special such technique that does this in a non-linear fashion.
+Has a hyperparameter called perplexity which influences the results by a lot.
+Requires a lot of time to train, therefore dimensionality reduction is often done before.

 ## extracting features from text